 There are four city locations being considered for delivery of this course to individuals:

 Course delivery is always numbers dependent so we encourage you now to contact the OTC if you or your team are interested in participating on this very practical course in any of these locations.
 Contact Conor by email at email@example.com, or by call him on 01-2990580.

-The next courses are scheduled to commence late February 2018.
+The next course is scheduled to commence in Autumn, 2018.